pericles-project/TechnicalAppraisalTool/README.md

 # Technical Appraisal Tool
 The PERICLES Technical Appraisal Tool is aimed at conservators of time-based media collections and science data managers who are responsible for maintaining the long term reusability of complex digital objects.
 The appraisal tool was conceived as a web-based application.
+It was developed by King's College London as part of the EU FP7  [PERICLES project](http://www.pericles-project.eu/)

 The appraisal tool:
 1. Captures and analyses time-based activity data extracted from external data sources (e.g. search engines, software repositorues, Wkipedia) to predict component obsolscence or failure.